moloch--/sliver-py/docs/getting-started.rst

 the session ID, the active C2 protocol, etc. and the ``InteractiveSession`` class, which is used to interact with the session (i.e., execute commands, etc).

+Realtime Events Threads vs. Async
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+SliverPy also supports realtime events, which are pushed from the server to the client whenever an event occurs.
+For example, some of the more common events you'll likely be interested in are when a new session is created or when a job starts/stops.

+The :class:`SliverClient` and :class:`AsyncSliverClient` implement these real time events using threads and `asyncio` respectfully.
+When to use each is beyond the scope of this document but I recommend `this presentation <https://www.youtube.com/watch?v=9zinZmE3Ogk>`_ by Raymond Hettinger if you're not familiar with strengths/weaknesses of each approach.

 Basic Event Example (Threads)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-SliverPy also supports realtime events, which are pushed from the server to the client whenever an event occurs.
-Some of the more common events you'll likely be interested in are when a new session is created, or when a job starts/stops.
 The :class:`SliverClient` provides several helpful abstractions to cut down on event noise, by default you can register a callback to fire on every event or events specifically related to sessions, jobs, or canaries.

 First, let's start with a basic callback that will be fired whenever any event occurs: